Dress Code

 -

 The focus at White Rose Ballet is education and ballet training.
-We will host an in-studio performance at the end of the year, and students are encouraged to seek outside performance opportunities as well!
+We will host one performance at the end of the year, and students are encouraged to seek outside performance opportunities as well!

 -